 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
 I appreciate the question.
+Mr.

-We are continuing to work on taking a look at the different emergency repair programs and non-emergency repair programs, heating oil tank replacement programs, and to see how they can be of use to the condo corporation.
+Speaker, we are continuing to work on taking a look at the different emergency repair programs and non-emergency repair programs, heating oil tank replacement programs, and to see how they can be of use to the condo corporation.

-Mr. Speaker, as my colleague knows, the condo corporations have one heating oil tank and one boiler systems and so on and so forth, so we are still reviewing how we can best make the condo corporations qualify for the different programs that are in there because of maximum allowable salaries and incomes and maximum allowable funds that could be allocated to them, it brings a little bit of a hiccup, I believe, in terms of what kind of grants and if these would be able to be accessed by the condo corporation.
+Mr. Speaker, as my colleague knows, the condo corporations have one heating oil tank and one boiler system and so on and so forth.
+We are still reviewing how we can best make the condo corporations qualify for the different programs that are in there.
+Because of maximum allowable salaries and incomes and maximum allowable funds that could be allocated to them, it brings a little bit of a hiccup, I believe, in terms of what kinds of grants and if these are the right grants that would be able to be accessed by the condo corporation.

-We are still working on those issues around the condo corporations and how the condo corporation may be able to access some of the emergency repair, heating oil repair, senior repair, and so on, and how we can make it work with the programs we do have.
+We are still working on those issues around the condo corporation and how the condo corporation may be able to access some of the emergency repair, heating oil repair, senior repair, and so on, and how we can make it work with the programs we do have.
 Thank you, Mr. Speaker.